DigiUsher Briefing

 • Idle resource shutdown

-• Rightsizing compute/GPU clusters
+• Rightsizing of compute and GPU clusters

-• Marketplace SKU rationalization
+• Marketplace SKU rationalisation

 • AI inference cadence control